HZcohort/DiNetxify/README.md

 comorbidity_result.to_csv('/your/project/path/dep_comorbidity.csv')
 ```

-#### 3.2.6 Trajectory analysis
+#### 3.2.6 Disease trajectory analysis

-Building upon the temporal disease pairs derived from `com_strength_result` (comorbidity strength estimation) and `binomial_result` (binomial test), we perform conditional regression analyses for each temporal disease pair (D₁→D₂) to identify statistically validated temporal disease pair, which are subsequently integrated into a directed disease trajectory network.
-This stage incorporates three analysis methods (`RPCN`, `PCN_PCA`, and `CN`) with methodological specifics outlined in the pipeline's protocol documentation.

-- `CN`

-- `RPCN`

-- `PCN_PCA`
+In disease trajectory analysis, the significantly temporal disease pairs filtered using the `DiseaseNetPy.binomial_result()` function are subjected to logistic regression validation to identify significantly associated temporal disease pairs.
+You can select any of the validation methods provided by the `DiseaseNetPy.disease_trajectory()` function (`CN`, `RPCN`, and `PCN_PCA`).
+All methods of disease trajectory analysis are based on conditional logistic regression models, and the procedures for each method are consistent with the corresponding approaches used in **comorbidity network analysis**.

 ```python
 # Reminder: